-The Microsemi device contains two independent digital phase locked loops (DPLL) which includes a System Synchronizer quality DPLL and a second smaller DPLL for additional rate conversion and clock generation use.
-This dual DPLL is a highly integrated component that provides the functionality required for synchronizing network equipment.
-It locks to one of several electrical input references and generates a wide variety of synchronized output clocks and frame pulses.
+The Zarlink device contains a digital phase locked loop (DPLL) for rate conversion and clock generation use.
+It locks to the available electrical input reference and generates a variety of synchronized output clocks and frame pulses.

 4.3.1 DPLL Features